Chainsawkitten/HymnToBeauty/docs/ScriptingReference/ClassReference.md

 `Component::Listener@ GetListener()`
 Get the entity's listener component, if it has any.
 Otherwise returns null.

+`Component::Mesh@ GetMesh()`
+Get the entity's mesh component, if it has any.
+Otherwise returns null.

 `Component::PointLight@ GetPointLight()`
 Get the entity's point light component, if it has any.
 Otherwise returns null.